georgemirandajr/georgemirandajr/tutorial ideas/YouTube Shorts.md

 **Ideas for Titles**
 Something that fits the idea of **snippets** (quick inserts of templates), components, modules, placeholder.
 I'm thinking of those dishes with the 3 containers.
 There's one for the main dish and 2 sides.
 That's a template for your dinner.
+Or something like Data Wranglin', Data Rodeo, or Data Lasso..
+I like the cowboy theme.
+Wrangler jeans and lasso.